 Considerable effort \cn{in contemporary photonics} has been dedicated \cn{to} designing tailored polariton potential landscapes~\cite{Schneider_RPP2016} for simulation of exotic Hamiltonians~\cite{Amo_CRPhys2016} and possibly unconventional computing purposes~\cite{Kavokin_NatRevPhys2022}.
-Broadly speaking, the engineered potential can either act on the photonic component of the polaritons through, e.g., etching~\cite{Galbiati_PRL2012} or patterning mesas~\cite{Kaitouni_PRB2006} on the microcavity surface, or through the exciton component by patterned metallic deposition~\cite{Kim_NatPhys2011} or structured incident nonresonant light~\cite{Jayaprakash_ACSPho2020, Pickup_NatComm2020, Alyatkin_NatComm2021}.
-Most methods are irreversible in nature, requiring new samples for different tasks, whereas structured nonresonant excitation beams acting on the exciton component of the polariton have the advantage of being fully reversible giving also the possibility of dynamical fast modification of the potential landscape.
+The engineered potential typically stems from irreversible techniques, requiring new samples for different tasks, based on e.g., etching~\cite{Galbiati_PRL2012}, patterning mesas~\cite{Kaitouni_PRB2006} or polymer layers~\cite{Jayaprakash_ACSPho2020}, or metallic deposition~\cite{Kim_NatPhys2011} on the microcavity surface.
+Alternatively, structured nonresonant excitation beams acting on the exciton component of the polariton have the advantage of being fully reversible giving also the possibility of dynamical fast modification of the potential landscape.
 The nonresonant beam photoexcites a co-localized reservoir of hot excitons which locally amplify and blueshift polaritons~\cite{Wertz_NatPhys2010}, underpinning the phenomena of ballistically coupled polariton Bose-Einstein condensates~\cite{Alyatkin_NatComm2021}, optical trapping~\cite{Cristofolini_PRL2013, Askitopulos_PRB2013}, and all-optical polariton lattices~\cite{Pickup_NatComm2020, Alyatkin_NatComm2021, pieczarka_topological_2021}.
 When the beam is removed, the reservoir rapidly decays and, subsequently, so does the pump-induced polariton potential, underlining the reprogrammable feature of the system.

 For conventional cavity polaritons with positive effective mass the pump-induced localized blueshift means that outside of the pump region condensate polaritons can convert elastically into states with high $k$-vectors with subsequent fast expansion velocities.
 This means that polaritons are always repelled from their gain region, increasing the condensate threshold power and lowering its coherence time.
 The contrary, an excitation profile which provides effective local redshift would form an attractive potential in the gain region.
 This implies that polaritons can be optically confined while still being efficiently pumped, a scheme that has not been explored properly up to date.